DiligentGraphics/glTF/extensions/2.0/Khronos/KHR_lights_imageBased/README.md

   - `numberOfArrayElements` must be 0.
   - `numberOfFaces` must be 6.
 - The image must contain mip levels.
-- The color is encoded in linear space for all image formats.
+- The transfer function for all image formats must be linear.
 - Formula in shader code:

 ```